Plumsail/documents-docs/source/user-guide/processes/examples/create-word-and-pdf-documents-from-typeform-zapier.rst

    :description: Try this Zapier integration for Typeform and Plumsail Documents to populate Word DOCX templates and then convert to PDF.

-How to create Word and PDF documents from Typeform in Zapier
+Create Word and PDF documents from Typeform in Zapier
 ============================================================

 This article demonstrates how to create PDF documents from a DOCX template on `Typeform <https://www.typeform.com/>`_ submission with the help of `Processes <../../../user-guide/processes/index.html>`_ in Zapier.
 It may help you to automate the generation of different documents like applications, requests, orders, etc., in your company.